AniDavidJ/AniDavidJ/README.md

 - 🌱 I’m currently learning on React, JavaScript, NodeJs.
-- 🔭 I have experience in moblie application in swift, Google Apps(Gsuite) too.
+- 🔭 I have experience in moblie application in Swift, Google Apps(Gsuite) too.
 - 👯 I’m looking to collaborate with other passionate developers.
 - 🤔 I’m looking for help with explore more code..